chicio/chicio.github.io/src/posts/2018-09-18-refactoring-if-chain-of-responsibility.md

 ```

 Then, we repeat the operation for all the conditions except for the ones that use our default
-value, `notMyCompanyHandBaggageInformationFactory.make()`.
-First of all, we remove the condition that once true uses the
-default behaviour (`!flight.isOneWay() && !isMyCompany(flight)`), because it is redundant.
+value, `notMyCompanyHandBaggageInformationFactory` method `make()`.
+First of all, we remove the condition that once true uses the default behaviour (`!flight.isOneWay() && !isMyCompany(flight)`), because it is redundant.
 Then, for each remaining
 condition we create a class containing the evaluation of the condition and the related action.
 I skip this step by step diff because it is a repetition of the previous one, but in the repo there are all the commits
 that show the process.
 The resulting code, after having extracted all the conditions, is the